Supporting A-level students

 The participating university departments are supported, and guided, by their Hub.
 The Hub is led by a learned society or a deputising university.
 In Maths, three learned societies (LMS, IMA, EMS) play a dominant role.
 For Science, the lead responsibility is taken by a university - Birmingham/IOP (Physics) and Durham/RSC (Chemistry).

-For all UK universities
+For all universities in England and Wales

 For all underserved groups.